Menu

 For so long I was using wine to push down the unwanted feelings of anxiety and overwhelm.
 While I thought I was “taking the edge off,” I was actually making myself edgy!

 These days, I plan my fun based on how I want to feel the next morning.
-What I’ve discovered is that taking a break from happy hour can literally transform not only the other twenty-four hours of your day, but your life as well.
+What I’ve discovered is that taking a break from happy hour can literally transform not only the other twenty-four hours of your day but your life as well.

-When you have enough energy and vitality to embrace the day, you start to find little miracles everywhere in the forms of simple pleasures, a pleasant conversation with a friend, or a moment that might have sent you into a tailspin… but now you breathe through it with patience and grace.
+When you have enough energy and vitality to embrace the day, you start to find little miracles everywhere in the form of simple pleasures, a pleasant conversation with a friend, or a moment that might have sent you into a tailspin… but now you breathe through it with patience and grace.

 People often ask me, “Do you ever have a glass of wine… ever?”

 Probably every two weeks or so if I am being social (and socially distancing) with family or friends.
 Do I enjoy it?
-Yes and no. In fact, the few times I have had a glass or two it no longer held any energy for me.
+Yes and no. In fact, the few times I have had a glass or two, it no longer held any energy for me.
 It’s now a “take it or leave it” kind of thing.

 In fact, it’s as if moderation moves you toward abstinence.